andykee/andykee.com/content/setting-up-osx-for-python-development.md

     :::bash
     export PATH=/usr/local/bin:/usr/local/sbin:$PATH

-### Having permissions ussues with OSX El Cap and Homebrew
+### Having permissions ussues with OSX El Cap and Homebrew?
 OSX 10.11/El Capitan introduced some security changes that prevent you from writing to many system directories including `/usr`, `/System`, and `/bin`.
 Apple left `/usr/local` open, so Homebrew can still be used.
 Despite this, there still appears to be a permissions issue when trying to install packages with Homebrew.

 If `/usr/local` exists already, resolve this by running